-The following Compensation Discussion and Analysis ("CD&A") should be read in conjunction with the compensation tables contained elsewhere in this proxy statement.
-Our compensation methods and their results have remained essentially the same during the past several years, so this CD&A is very similar to the prior years' CD&A. References to our "named executive officers" in this CD&A are to the same persons set forth in the compensation tables.
+Readers will notice that our compensation methods and their results have remained essentially the same during the past several years, so this Compensation Discussion & Analysis ("CD&A") is again very similar to the prior year's CD&A. This CD&A should be read in conjunction with the compensation tables contained elsewhere in this proxy statement.
+References to our "named executive officers" in this CD&A are to the same persons set forth in the compensation tables.